 Audio interfaces mostly work with all computer brands, but some audio experts believe in some brands over others.
 Make sure you read reviews and our guide first.

 - Operating System (OS) – There are some audio interfaces that work best with a specific OS.
 Make sure you choose carefully from our list above or be sure you research with care an audio interface that works for you.

 Laptop vs PC

 Your recording computer matters in terms of what audio interface options you have.

-- External: You always get better sound quality when you make use of an external audio interface.
+- External – You always get better sound quality when you make use of external audio interfaces.
 If you can, this is the way to go.

 - Built-In – On PCs (not laptops), you can install an audio interface to the motherboard.
 It has the advantage of being able to skate by data conversion processes, which puts a cap on bandwidth and causes latency issues.

 This is not actually software; it is a reference to a software encoding program.
 You need an encoder for live streaming because it turns video into a digital format that can be played back on a number of different devices.